aria-tools/ARIA-tools/README.md

 ### Commandline download of GUNW Products
 ARIA GUNW-S1/NISAR_L2_GUNW products can be downloaded through the commandline using the *ariaDownload.py* program, which wraps around the ASF DAAC api.
+For Sentinel-1 GUNW, there is also the option for virtual data access by using `ariaDownload.py -o url`, which creates a `.txt` file with HTTPS paths to archived products instead of downloading them.
+This URL file can be passed directly to subsequent programs (*ariaExtract.py*, *ariaTSsetup.py*, *ariaPlot.py*) for streaming access without local downloads (see [ARIA-tools with support for S3 virtual data access](#aria-tools-with-support-for-s3-virtual-data-access)).

 ### Manipulating GUNW Products
 ARIA GUNW-S1/NISAR_L2_GUNW products can be manipulated (cropped, stitched, extracted) using the *ariaExtract.py* program.